lee-lindley/plsql_utilities/perlish_util/README.md

 Same as *join*, but returns CLOB.
 In PL/SQL it will not matter as VARCHAR2 and CLOB are equivalent in most situations.
 In SQL you will need *join2clob* if the returned string is longer than 4000 characters, something users of *LISTAGG* have likely been annoyed by before.
+There is a well known workaround to the 4000 character limitation of *LISTAGG* using *XMLAGG*.
+We provide another way with *join2clob*.

 ### sort